sst/guide/_chapters/add-a-get-note-api.md

 }
 {% endhighlight %}

-Run
+And we invoke our newly created function.

 {% highlight bash %}
 $ serverless webpack invoke --function get --path event.json
 {% endhighlight %}

-The response will look similar to this
+The response should look similar to this.

 {% highlight json %}
 {
   "userId": "USER-SUB-1234",